linphung/linphung/README.md

 👋 Hi there!
 I'm a new grad from University of Connecticut in Computer Science & Engineering whose main interests lie in web/app📲 development and accessibility.

-I started my coding journey in 2019 as I made the switch into CS&E which led me to trying to battle a world wide pandemic while learning what recursion was; there's still _A LOT_ for me to learn and I can't wait to (hopefully) help the world in the process.
+I started my coding journey in 2019 as I made the switch into CS&E which led me to trying to learn what recursion was while battling a global pandemic; there's still _A LOT_ for me to learn and I can't wait to (hopefully) help the world in the process.

 <!---